 Pour remaining 1/2 cup sugar into a small bowl.
 Scoop the dough with a 1-ounce (2-tablespoon) ice cream scoop and roll each scoop into a smooth ball.
 (If the dough is too soft to handle, refrigerate for 10 to 15 minutes.)
 Roll each ball in sugar to coat lightly.
 Place sugared balls on prepared baking sheets, leaving about 1 1/2 inches between them.
 You will have dough left over after filling up the 2 baking sheets; keep it refrigerated.

 Press down on each ball twice with the tines of a fork, making a crisscross pattern.

 Bake cookies until golden brown and starting to crisp at the edges, 12 to 14 minutes, rotating pans front to back and top to bottom halfway through baking.
 Transfer baking sheets to cooling racks and let cookies cool on sheets for 3 minutes, then, transfer cookies directly to cooling racks.
 Cool completely.
-When baking sheets have cooled completely, repeat Steps 3, 4, and 5 with remaining cookie dough.
+When baking sheets have cooled completely, repeat steps 3, 4, and 5 with remaining cookie dough.
 Store cookies in an airtight container or zipper-lock bag at room temperature for up to 5 days.

-Stand mixer, baking sheets, wire racks
+Stand mixer, rimmed baking sheets, wire racks

 |Nutrition Facts (per serving)|